karianna/Log4jPatch/Readme.md

 # Log4jPatch

+# -- This repository has been archived --

+Further development of this tool will continue at [karianna/hotpatch-for-apache-log4j2](https://github.com/karianna/hotpatch-for-apache-log4j2).

+Thanks for sharing, commenting, trying it out and contributing to this project!

 Kudos to Volker Simonis for the original patch, he continues to amaze and delight in the Java industry :-) - Original patch at https://github.com/simonis/Log4jPatch